 For these examples, I'll be taking screenshots of MeldaProduction's MOscilliscope and MCompressor plugins.
 These awesome plugins are available for free at MeldaProduction's website.

 To illustrate how compression can be applied within wave periods, let's look at a simple 100 Hz (cycles/second) sine wave.
 This waveform has a single frequency (no harmonics) and a full period (the time it takes to complete one full cycle) of 10 ms.

-100 Hz is a good example because we can easily hear it, though it’s low enough that it can be easily affected by the short attack and release times.
+100 Hz is a good example because we can easily hear it, though it's low enough to easily be affected by the short attack and release times.

 For this example, I'll take a 100 Hz test tone at -10 dB, provided by Logic Pro X's Test Oscillator plugin.

 Using the MeldaProduction MOscilliscope, the waveform looks like this:

 Let's run this through the MeldaProduction MCompressor compressor with a threshold of -20 dB and a ratio of 4:1 to achieve some compression.
 I'll set the attack and release times to the fast but reasonable values of 10 ms and 75 ms, respectively.

 In this case, the compressor acts as normal.
 This is because by the time the compressor would be completely released, the signal would have once again passed above the threshold, thereby keeping the compressor triggered and attenuating.